666isildur/mac_changer.py/README.md

 # mac_changer.py

-process of creating a mac changer script
+Process of creating a mac changer script.

+From v0 to v5 shows the improvements on the script in terms of new objects, modules, functions and also cleaner code.

+Final version is mac_changer.py

+Usage:
+  -i or --interface to select interface
+  -m or --mac to choose new mac address python mac_changer.py -i <interface> -m <new mac>
+  Ex: python mac_changer.py --interface eth0 --mac 00:11:22:33:44:55